 This TIP is a commentary on thermal-cured lacquers used for basecoating in vacuum metallizing.
 The role lacquers play in vacuum metallizing is as important as the metallizing itself for many applications.
-A knowledge of the functions, limitations, and proper usage of lacquers is essential to the metallizer who wishes to use these lacquers.
+Knowledge of the functions, limitations, and proper usage of lacquers is essential to the metallizer who wishes to use these lacquers.
 Be aware that there are other types of basecoats available, such as ultraviolet-cured and water-based coatings.
 Although some of these are becoming more popular because of solvent emission control regulations, solvent-based lacquer coatings are still the most widely used.
 This discussion will be limited to these types of coatings.

 The basecoat is a lacquer which is applied to the surface of a part prior to metallization.
 Basecoats serve two primary functions for the vacuum metallizer: